Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Training approaches for multimodal and extended-mode distributions

 In practice, one can instead try a naive data augmentation scheme, i.e.\ simply applying a random transformation to each configuration, while using the naive model density in the reweighting factors rather than the true mixture density.
 This can be thought of as an approximation of sampling from a mixture where the mixture density is (falsely) reported as $\tilde{p}_{\text{mix}}(\phi) \approx \tilde{p}(\phi)$ (which is cheaper to compute).
 This approximation holds if either: (1) $\tilde{p}(1 \circ \phi) \gg \tilde{p}(t_a \circ \phi)$ for all $t_a$ that aren't the identity, i.e.~the model is very asymmetric with respect to the mode-hopping transformations and unlikely to draw the transformed samples; or, (2) $\tilde{p}(t_a \circ \phi) \approx \tilde{p}(t_b \circ \phi)$ for all $a \ne b$, i.e.~the model is approximately symmetric.
 Early in training (1) is likely to hold for any model, and if the target distribution is approximately symmetric, (2) is likely to hold later in training as the model distribution begins to resemble the target.
 We compare the performance of this naive augmentation scheme versus training with mixture samples in Sec.~\ref{sec:forwards-kl-results} below.
+This scheme also allows treatment of continuous symmetries, as explored in Sec.~\ref{sec:extended-training-results}.